jc00042/MIST353RocketRaccoonSystems/WeatherAppAPI/README.md

 ## Web Page Ideas and Information

-### 1. Main Page: This page serves as the landing page for the website, providing general information about the platform and possibly featuring highlights or news.
+### 1. Main Page:
+This page serves as the landing page for the website, providing general information about the platform and possibly featuring highlights or news.
+It will also welcome the user to our web application.
+It will provide an overview of what the application does and how to use it.
-### 2. Team Page: This page displays information about a specific team, such as its history, roster, achievements, and possibly some multimedia content like images or videos.
+### 2. Team Page:
+This page displays information about a specific team, such as its history, roster, achievements, and possibly some multimedia content like images or videos.
+From this page a user can see all of this useful information that will also help a user predict the mathces they play in.
-### 3. Player Page: This page provides detailed information about a specific player, including their stats, bio, and career highlights.
+### 3. Player Page:
+This page provides detailed information about a specific player, including their stats, bio, and what team they play for.
+This page will allow the user to also use the application as a way to stay updated on team rosters.
-### 4. Favorite Teams Page: This page allows users to manage their favorite teams, typically through functionalities like adding or removing teams from their list.
+### 4. Favorite Teams Page:
+This page allows users to manage their favorite teams, typically through functionalities like adding or removing teams from their list.
+A user can add as many favorite teams that they have within this page.
+This allows the user to easily to predict a match with their favorite teams.
-### 5. Login Page: This page enables users to authenticate themselves to access personalized content or perform actions restricted to registered users.
+### 5. Login Page:
+This page enables users to authenticate themselves to access personalized content or perform actions restricted to registered users.
-### 6. Prediction Page: This page allows users to make predictions for upcoming matches or events, providing a platform for users to engage in sports analysis or betting.
+### 6. Prediction Page:
+This page allows users to make predictions for upcoming matches or events, providing a platform for users to engage in sports analysis or betting.
+This page can be used for any team that we have added to the application.
+It will provide the match results under a certain weather for a desired team.

 ## API Information